dfinity/examples/motoko/persistent-storage/README.md

 ![Counter Frontend](README_images/candid_ui.png)

 ## Introduction
-The purpuse of this example dapp is to build a simple counter dapp, where the counter value will persist even after the dapp has changed and been re-deployed.
+The purpose of this example dapp is to build a simple counter dapp, where the counter value will persist even after the dapp has changed and been re-deployed.

 This example covers: